The home of UK patient safety: the leading annual meeting for those at the forefront of safety, quality and clinical excellence

 For the last 19 years, the Patient Safety Congress has been a hub for healthcare leaders, frontline clinicians, safety specialists, regulators and patient voices to confront the realities of patient safety in an ever-changing NHS.

-In 2026, attendees will collectively confront one central question: How do we deliver patient safety amidst the three shifts of the government’s 10-year plan, a national restructure and continued workforce pressures?
+In 2026, attendees will collectively confront one central question: How do we deliver safer care amidst the three shifts of the government’s 10-year plan, a national restructure and continued workforce pressures?

 Through dynamic, interactive and honest conversations, you will discover how modern safety approaches are already helping to reduce avoidable harm and raise the quality of care across other settings, and where further action is urgently needed across the system.
 Join 800+ of your peers to discover pockets of innovation, embed improvement policies and gain a practical toolkit for leaders, managers and front-line clinicians to manage safety and drive improvement.